AVNISHPATEL102/WordGame/README.md

 Currently the game is fully playable by a human and you can change the number of words and length of words and the grid and the difficulty level will increase by itself.

-Our final goal is to make and AI which knows the words but finds the word in the most efficient way and the fastest way from a big matrix of display of letters.
+Our final goal is to make an AI which knows the words but finds the word in the most efficient way and the fastest way from a big matrix of display of letters.

 Initial Goals:-